V (Maroon 5 album)

-V (Roman numeral for five) is the fifth studio album by American band Maroon 5.
+V (Roman numeral for five) is the fifth studio album by the American rock band Maroon 5.
 The album was released on August 29, 2014, through 222 and Interscope Records.
 V was Maroon 5's first album to be released through Interscope after the band's previous label, A&M Octone Records, transferred them along with most of its artists to Interscope.
 The album also saw the return of keyboardist/rhythm guitarist/backing vocalist Jesse Carmichael, after his absence from recording, touring and promoting the band's previous album, Overexposed, which was released in 2012.
 It debuted at number one on the US Billboard 200 and produced with three hit singles, "Maps", "Animals", and "Sugar", peaking at numbers 6, 3 and 2 on the US Billboard Hot 100, respectively.
 A fourth single "This Summer's Gonna Hurt like a Motherfucker", was released on May 15, 2015, from the reissue deluxe edition of the album.
 "Feelings" was released as the album's fifth and final single on September 14, 2015.
 The album received mixed reviews from music critics.